Hackney SENDIAGS (SEND Information, Advice and Guidance Service)

 “As part of the Children and Families Act 2014, it is a legal requirement that all local authorities ensure children and young people with Special Educational Needs and Disabilities (SEND) and; their parents have access to an impartial Information, Advice and Support (IAS) service.
 The IASSN (Information Advice and Support Services Network) is funded by the Department for Education (DfE) to support this.”
 Council for Disabled Children IASS Network

-IAS services like SENDIAGS are underpinned by national Minimum National Standards.
+IAS services like SENDIAGS are underpinned by Minimum National Standards.

 This short animation was developed to help children and young people with additional needs understand the service we offer.